Goodbye, Mr. Chips

-Goodbye, Mr. Chips is a novella about the life of a school teacher, Mr. Chipping, written by English writer James Hilton and first published by Hodder & Stoughton in October 1934.
+Goodbye, Mr. Chips is a novella about the life of a school teacher, Mr. Chipping, written by British-American writer James Hilton and first published by Hodder & Stoughton in October 1934.
 It has been adapted into two feature films and two television presentations.

 History

 The story was originally issued in 1933, as a supplement to the British Weekly, an evangelical newspaper.
 It came to prominence when it was reprinted as the lead piece of the April 1934 issue of The Atlantic Monthly.
 The success of the Atlantic Monthly publication prompted a book deal between the author and the US publisher Little, Brown and Company, who published the story in book form for the first time in June 1934.
 Published during the Great Depression, Little, Brown cautiously released a small first print run.
 Public demand for more was immediate and Little, Brown went into an almost immediate reprinting the same month.
 Public demand remained strong, and Little, Brown continued to reprint the book in cautious lots for many months, with at least two reprintings per month.

 The first British edition went to press in October 1934.
 The publishers were Hodder & Stoughton, who had observed the success of the book in the United States, and they released a much larger first print run.
 It sold 15,000 copies on the day of publication, and they quickly found themselves going into reprints as the reading public's demand for the book proved insatiable.
 With the huge success of this book, James Hilton became a best-selling author.
 In 1938, he published a sequel, To You, Mr Chips.